 A lot of care and work went into creating the website, and it really shows through with the service that the team offers.
 It is still incredibly new, so hopefully it stays as a top level option, but for now it is certainly on my list of must promote with sites.

-This is one weak point for their site, because even though they are transparent about their results, they aren't nearly as transparent about what books they are looking for.
+Even though they are transparent about their results, they aren't nearly as transparent about what types of books they are looking for.
 To an extent, though, I can appreciate this because it means they are taking their commitment to readers just as seriously as to their authors.

 I'm not a big fan of websites that just throw caution to the wind and promote any book that comes their way.
 The problem is, when companies do something like that then their readers lose faith in them.
 And, as soon as readers start losing faith, everything goes downhill.